hyosung11/Launch-School/Courses/journal.md

 ## 20220329 화요일

-07:40 I slept through my alarm and missed my study sessionn with Alex.
+07:40 I slept through my alarm and missed my study session with Alex.
 I woke up to a message from Bishop asking if I'm over 50.
 I guess that's a compliment.

 07:50 I just renewed Moana's vehicle registration.
 Now going to get my coffee and read a little before breakfast.